Kaned1as/MARC-FS/README.md

 -------------------
 1. Temporary
   - No multithreading at the moment
-  - Files are read fully into memory before doing any operations (may increase memory footprint **a lot**) (WIP)
   - No tests :(
+  - No support for files larger than 2GB (seriously dunno what would happen)
 2. Principal (Mail.ru Cloud API limitations)
   - No statfs support, you cannot determine how much place is left on cloud storage
-  - No extended attr/chmod support, all files on storage are owned by you.
+  - No extended attr/chmod support, all files on storage are owned by you
   - No atime/ctime support, only mtime is stored
+  - No `Transfer-Encoding: chunked` support for POST **requests** in cloud nginx (`chunkin on`/`proxy_request_buffering` options in `nginx`/`tengine` config), so files are read fully into memory before uploading

 Contributions
 ------------